This is an explanation of the CSS px

 The New Way

-Since CSS2.1 (2011), the px is an absolute unit with a fixed ratio to the other absolute units, in particular 96 px = 1 in.
+is an absolute unit with a fixed ratio to the other absolute units, in particular 96 px

 There are now actually two ways in which the physical sizes of the absolute values can be defined (of which only the second one is relevant for web developers):

-1. All the absolute units correspond to their physical sizes
+- All the absolute units correspond to their physical sizes

-2. The size of the px is defined based on the reference pixel, and from px, the physical sizes of all the other absolute units are derived
+, the physical sizes of all the other absolute units are derived

 See here.

 Option 1 applies basically only to print (and very high resolution devices) and is not relevant for web design.
-In this case, 1 in is always rendered as 1 inch long, and 1 px is rendered as 1/96 px long.
+In this case, 1 in

 Option 2 applies to all devices targeted by web design, such as desktop monitors, laptops, and phones.
-In this case, the absolute units, such as in and cm, do not necessarily equal their real sizes if measured with a ruler on the screen.
-Thus, a line that is defined as 1 in long is not necessarily 1 inch on the screen, it can be shorter or longer.
+In this case, the absolute units, such as in

-The physical size of these absolute units is determined by the physical sze of px, and the physical size of px is determined based on the size of the reference pixel.
+is determined based on the size of the reference pixel.
 The specification states how this should be done:

 …it is recommended that the pixel unit refer to the whole number of device pixels that best approximates the reference pixel.

-In other words: a physical device pixel has a physical length A, and the reference pixel for this specific device has a physical length B. The length of a px is set to the multiple of A that best approximates B.
+In other words: a physical device pixel has a physical length A, and the reference pixel for this specific device has a physical length B. The length of a px

 Examples of calculating physical length of px

 For example, the size of a physical device pixel may be 0.12 mm (220 PPI as in MacBook Pro 15” 2017), and the reference pixel for this type of device may be 0.26 mm.
 The multiple of 0.12 mm that best approximates 0.26 mm is 2 * 0.12 mm = 0.24 mm.
-Thus, the physical length of a px is 0.24 mm.
-The physical length of 1 in (which is equivalent to 96 px) on this screen will thus be 96 * 0.24 mm = 23.04 mm, that is, somewhat shorter than the real length of an inch of 25.4 mm.
+Thus, the physical length of a px

 Note that the device pixel ratio on a MacBook Pro 15” happens to be 2 in reality.
 See here.

 Another example: the 2015 MacBook Air 11” has a pixel density of 135 PPI, and thus a device pixel width of 0.188 mm.
 Let’s assume, for the sake of this example, a CSS reference pixel size of 0.26 mm for this device.
 The multiple of 0.188 mm that is closes to 0.26 mm is 0.188 mm itself, thus we get a device pixel ratio of 1.
-In this case now, a line of length 1 in will measure 96 * 0.188 mm = 18.05 mm on the screen.
+In this case now, a line of length 1 in

 The device pixel ratio used on the MacBook Air 11” seems indeed to be 1.
-This can be seen when drawing a 1 in line in the browser and measuring it with a ruler on the screen.
-It will be 18 mm long.
+This can be seen when drawing a 1 in

 Yet another example: the Huawei P10 smartphone has a 432 PPI display, which means a physical device pixel size of 0.0588 mm.
 Let’s assume that the reference pixel size for this device is 0.15 mm (this is just an ignorant guess, I didn’t calculate it; but it must be smaller than for a laptop, because the viewing distance is smaller).
 The multiple of 0.0588 mm that is closest to 0.15 mm is 3 * 0.0588 mm = 0.1764 mm.
-Thus, the size of px on the Huawei P10 is 0.1764 mm.
-A 1 in line on this device measures thus 96 * 0.1764 mm = 16.93 mm.
+Thus, the size of px

-Again, this can be verified by measuring a 1 in line with a ruler on the screen of the Huawei P10.
+line with a ruler on the screen of the Huawei P10.
 The important thing is to know that the device pixel ratio of the Huawei P10 in this case is 3.

-Note that in the mobile phone case, there is a slight complication.
-The device pixel ratio of 3, and the derived physical length of 16.93 mm of a 1 in line, applies only if the viewport of the browser is set to the so-called device width, which is the width of the device in logical CSS pixels based on the device pixel ratio of 3.
+line, applies only if the viewport of the browser is set to the so-called device width, which is the width of the device in logical CSS pixels based on the device pixel ratio of 3.
 In the case of the Huawei P10, the width of the screen is 1080 physical pixels, and thus 1080/3 = 360 CSS pixels.
-Only if the viewport is set to this value, will 1 px equal exactly 3 physical pixels and the 1 in line measures 16.93 mm on the screen.
-But more on this later.
+Only if the viewport is set to this value, will 1 px

 Summary to calculate the physical length of px

-1. Find out the pixel density (PPI) of the target device
+- Find out the pixel density (PPI) of the target device

-• Device specifications
+- Device specifications

-• Calculate it on dpilove
+- Calculate it on dpilove

-2. Find out the device pixel ratio of the target device
+- Find out the device pixel ratio of the target device

-3. Calculate physical size of a device pixel
+- Calculate physical size of a device pixel

-• Divide 1 by the pixel density; this is the physical size of a device pixel in inches
+- Divide 1 by the pixel density; this is the physical size of a device pixel in inches

-4. Calculate physical size of a px (CSS pixel)
+- Calculate physical size of a

-• Multiply device pixel size with device pixel ratio
+(CSS pixel)- Multiply device pixel size with device pixel ratio

 Device Pixel Ratio

 The device pixel ratio, as described above, is the ratio of physical pixels (device pixels) to logical pixels.
-In the case of websites, this is the number of physical pixels that equals the size of a CSS pixel (px).
+In the case of websites, this is the number of physical pixels that equals the size of a CSS pixel (px

 It seems that device manufacturers define a device pixel ratio for each device.
 This device pixel ratio can then be taken into account by the various applications of the device, for example, websites and native apps.
 However, it is not really clear, whether the device pixel ratio is defined authoritatively by the manufacturer, or if applications (like web browsers) make up something.